mahesh-solanke/devtrack-sdk/docs/django_integration.md

 # Django Integration Guide

-This guide shows you how to integrate DevTrack SDK with your Django application for comprehensive request tracking and analytics.
+This guide shows you how to integrate DevTrack SDK with your Django application for comprehensive request tracking and analytics using DuckDB for persistent storage.

 ## Quick Start